 Conclusion:

-Durum wheat also known as pasta wheat or macaroni wheat is second most produced crop after regular variety.
+Durum wheat also known as pasta wheat or macaroni wheat is the second most produced crop after the regular variety.
 Used extensively in European, Middle Eastern cuisine and is a staple in Italian households for pastas and pizzas.
-Loaded with impressive nutritional profile, Durum wheat offers protein, dietary fibre, vitamins B, K, E besides zinc, potassium, and thiamine.
-Ideal for diabetics and for those on weight loss regimen, recipes made from this wheat variety not only taste good but keep you healthy!
+Loaded with an impressive nutritional profile, Durum wheat offers protein, dietary fibre, and vitamins B, K, and E besides zinc, potassium, and thiamine.
+Ideal for diabetics and those on a weight loss regimen, recipes made from this wheat variety not only taste good but keep you healthy!